Your Tax Dollars at Work

 That is, of course, what Jerry and Elizabeth probably intended from the beginning.
 Unfortunately, they used taxpayer money, your money, to chase windmills. over $80,000 was spent on Jerry’s Folly.
 And, to what end?
 As we said in a previous post, the City got little more than they would have gotten by working with the Fairbanks rather than try to impose the will of Jerry and Elizabeth.
 They would not have increased the animosity of the residents in Old Town (you have no idea the emails I have received) to the level it has.
 In fact, everyone would have been satisfied.
 But, as I have said before, Elizabeth and Jerry appear to hate Old Town and would like nothing more than a general razing of the area to suit their “vision” of the city.
 Thankfully, we have hometown folks who have enough fortitude and intelligence to realize this issue goes far beyond their property line.

 Posted on March 22, 2012, in Local Government, Politics, Tustin City Commissions, Tustin City Council and tagged building department, conspiracy theories, Elizabeth Binsack, Jerry Amante, Old Town Tustin, Tustin City Council, tustin planning commission.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Your Tax Dollars at Work.